-Talk to a financial advisor today about how to create a robust investment plan for your portfolio.
+Talk to a financial advisor today about how to create an investment plan for the future.

 How to Buy Disney Stock

 Through a partnership with Computershare, you can buy Disney stock via The Walt Disney Company Investment Plan.
 Once you open an account, you can buy and sell stock online or over the phone.

-As far as specifics go, you should check out the Disney plan prospectus on Computershare’s website.
-The minimum one-time investment for new shareholders is $200 or a recurring $50 at least four times, while the minimum for existing shareholders is $50 for one-time purchases or recurring ones.
+As far as specifics go, you can check out the Disney plan prospectus on Computershare’s website.
+The minimum one-time investment for new shareholders is $250 or a recurring $50 at least five times, while the minimum for existing shareholders is $50 for one-time purchases or recurring ones.
 There is a $20 initial set-up fee, $7 check fee, $0.02 per share processing fee, $1 fee for one-time investment or recurring investment, $20 fee for batch sales and $25 fee for market order sales.
 This plan is available only to residents in the U.S., in U.S. territories and in Canada.